• Portfolio

 How much of our joy, our style, our very selves, are we still holding back?

-This is a queer family in the South, moving through visibility, passing, and pride with both contrast and courage.
-Their home is a space of emotional safety and playful experimentation, where gender is a spectrum, everyone wears makeup, and brinner (breakfast for dinner) is sacred.
-It’s a space where Talia, now 8, can grow into herself without judgment, a safe space where the message is clear: You can always come home.
+Inside, the space becomes something deeper.
+A place of emotional safety and playful experimentation, where gender is understood as a spectrum, where makeup is worn freely, and where brinner, breakfast for dinner, is sacred.
+It is a home where Talia, eight, can grow into herself without judgment.
+A home where the message is simple and consistent.
+You can always come home.

 Every day is Halloween here.